 Why Task Execution Fails

-Before we discuss implementing tools to improve task management in stores, it is helpful to consider the causes for the lack of task completion in retail.
+Before we discuss implementing tools to improve task management in stores, it is helpful to consider the root causes of substandard task completion in retail.

 It’s not unusual for retail employees to feel like they are being pulled in a dozen different directions every day.
 Sometimes the tasks that get attention are not the most important or essential to operations, but those that are the most disruptive or noticeable.
 For instance, the endless emails constantly pinging from a store manager’s phone.

-Store managers and district managers can be particularly susceptible to distraction.
+Store managers and district managers are often subjected to extremal distraction.
 Between customers needing attention, employee questions, training, it is all too easy to lose track of essential tasks.

 Confusion about priorities

 Teams may have different inclinations and priorities based on their own experience and sensibilities.
-While there is nothing wrong with that, brands need to ensure the execution of core tasks and programs that form the backbone of their strategy.
+While there is nothing wrong with that, brands need to ensure that core tasks and programs that form the backbone of their strategy are executed in full and on time.

 Without setting priorities for tasks, employees can also exhibit what the Harvard Business Review terms “task completion bias.”
-A 2017 study argues that as the number of tasks increase for an employee, the employee may choose to complete easier tasks first as a way to check off their list, feel a sense of accomplishment, and ease their workload.
+A study by Harvard Business School argues that as the number of tasks increase for an employee, the employee may choose to complete easier tasks first as a way to check off their list, feel a sense of accomplishment, and ease their workload.

 While this boosts performance in the short-term, eventually task completion bias has a negative effect on employee learning and negatively impacts the long-term performance of the organization as more difficult and time consuming task continue to be put off.